ga4gh/vrs/docs/source/terms_and_model.rst

 * ChromosomeLocation is intended to enable the representation of cytogenetic results from karyotyping or low-resolution molecular methods.
-Precise :ref:`SequenceLocations` should be preferred when nucleotide-scale location is known.
+Precise :ref:`SequenceLocation` should be preferred when nucleotide-scale location is known.
 * `species` is specified using the NCBI taxonomy.
 The CURIE prefix MUST be `taxonomy`, corresponding to the `NCBI taxonomy prefix at